robang74/redfishos/forum/todo/recovery-image-refactoring.md

 pcos # busybox date -u -d"Jan 01 00:00:01 1970" +%s > 1
 ```

-Therefore, it is depend on the options activated into `busybox` applets config
+Therefore, it depends on the options activated in the `busybox` applets config.